Female-only changing rooms are lawful

-Although direct discrimination on the grounds of sex, just like other all protected characteristics, would normally be considered against the law there are exceptions that makes some forms of sex discrimination lawful when there is a good reason for doing it.
+Although direct discrimination on the grounds of sex, just like all other protected characteristics, would normally be considered against the law but there are exceptions that makes some forms of sex discrimination lawful when there is a good reason for doing it.

 Good reasons can include when a woman might reasonably object to the presence of a man.
-Separate male and female changing rooms are used as an example in the explanatory notes of the Equality Act.
+In fact, separate male and female changing rooms are used as an example in the explanatory notes of the Equality Act.

 Do the single-sex exemptions also apply to transgender people?